Vinantii/E-waste-Management-Platform/README.md

 A web-based platform connecting users with certified e-waste collection agencies to facilitate responsible electronic waste disposal and promote environmental sustainability.

 ## 🕒 Latest Updates (February, 2025)
 ### New Features Added

+  -**17/2/2025**
+  **Heatmap Integration**
+    - Added a heatmap which shows how much ewaste collected and from which regions to respective agency.

   - **15/2/2025**
   - **Redemption System**